ha2398/disc-events-sim-bank/README.md

 The simulator can be used as following:

-./simulator -h -d DURATION -s SERVICE -i INtARRV -l LINES
+./simulator -h -d DURATION -s SERVICE -i INTARRV -l LINES

 -h: Prints a help message.